FirelightWP/easy-fancybox/readme.txt

 = What's FancyBox? =

 Basically, it is a fancy way of presenting images, movies, portable documents and inline content on your website.
-For example, if you have scaled-down images in your posts which are linked to the original large version, instead of opening them on a blanc page, FancyBox opens those in a smooth overlay.
-Visit [FancyBox](http://fancybox.net/) for more information and examples.&nbsp;
+For example, if you have scaled-down images in your posts which are linked to the original large version, instead of opening them on a blank page, FancyBox opens those in a smooth overlay.
+Visit [FancyBox](http://fancybox.net/) for more information and examples.

 = Which version of FancyBox does this plugin use? =